-A Midlands girl, Rachel went to the local comprehensive school and is a working Mum with four grown up children and two rescue dogs, Phoebe & Herbie.
-She has spent most of her life in the Solihull and Birmingham area.
-As promised at the General Election in 2017, Rachel, her family, Phoebe & Herbie the dogs have now moved to the constituency.
+Midlands born and bred, Rachel went to the local comprehensive school and is a working Mum with four grown up children and two rescue dogs, Phoebe & Herbie.
+She’s a Midlands girl through and through, and has spent most of her life in the region.
+Rachel promised to move her family home to Redditch where she’s now been living for almost two years.

 Rachel has a background in business, after she married her husband David, they set up a Birmingham based publishing company, specialising in IT and software content.
 Over the years she faced the challenges and setbacks that many small business owners experience, but the business eventually flourished and now employs people from all over the Midlands area including Redditch people, as well as having an international presence.

 She’s a technology entrepreneur who also recently co-founded an HR software business, providing a platform for SMEs to use the latest technology tools to run their businesses more efficiently.
-The business was selected to participate in the Entrepreneurial Spark programme in Birmingham, and received seed funding from Sprint Pirates, a leading technology accelerator in London.
+The business was selected to participate in the Entrepreneurial Spark programme in Birmingham.

-Rachel has always worked in her local community since at age 16 she began helping with summer camps for children from inner city Birmingham held at Alvechurch.
+Rachel has always worked in her local community since she started at age 16 helping inner city children come on summer camps to Alvechurch.
 Over the years she has been a voluntary worker and fundraiser for the National Childbirth Trust, a Sunday School Teacher, as well as spending 15 years as a Beaver, Cub, Scout Leader and Assistant District Commissioner for Cubs.
 She recently completed a term as an elected Parent Governor at a Birmingham school, with responsibility for the curriculum area.
 She helped set up the LoveBrum charity supporting grassroots volunteer-led charities that don’t receive government funding.